aldonline/syncify/README.md

 #### Load Javascript on the browser

 **WE NEED MORE STARS ON THIS PROJECT TO GET IT INTO CDNJS!!
-CLICK "START" ABOVE**
+CLICK "STAR" ABOVE**

 In the meantime you can build your own by running build.sh